 The surname Blasco was first found in Castile, where the name originated in Visigothic times.

-Important Dates for the Blasco family
+Early History of the Blasco family

 This web page shows only a small excerpt of our Blasco research.
 Another 71 words (5 lines of text) covering the years 1110, 1607 and 1661 are included under the topic Early Blasco History in all our PDF Extended History products and printed products wherever possible.